dexmcmillan/platescraper/readme.md

 An app that turns JSON scrape templates into the data you want, Platescraper is designed with three guiding principles in mind:
 * You should be able to execute common scrape patterns with minimal duplicated effort.
-* Those with only basic understanding of Javascript can write scrape templates.
+* Those with only basic understanding of Javascript should be able to write scrape templates.
-* Others can see how the data was gathered **by viewing one JSON file**.
+* Others should be able to see how the data was gathered **by viewing one JSON file**.

 Platescraper is useful for one of three common scrape jobs:
 * Scraping one page that contains all the data you need.